Newness: Release

 The film had its world premiere at the Sundance Film Festival on January 25, 2017.
 Shortly after, Netflix acquired worldwide SVOD distribution rights for the film.
 It was released on November 3, 2017.

 Critical reception

-On Rotten Tomatoes the film has an approval rating of 71 percent based on reviews from 17 critics, with an average rating of 6.30/10.
+On Rotten Tomatoes the film has an approval rating of 71% based on reviews from 17 critics, with an average rating of 6.30/10.
 On Metacritic, the film has a score of 50 out of 100, based on reviews from 8 critics, indicating "mixed or average reviews".

 John DeFore of The Hollywood Reporter wrote: "As a sympathetic look at two likeable lovers who don't know what's good for them, it's enough to give us a rooting interest — even if we're rooting for the two protagonists to accept the consequences of their mistakes and move on."

 Owen Gleiberman of Variety wrote: "The trouble with Newness — and the reason it's shot in such a clinical vérité fashion — is that it’s a thesis movie, heady and ambitious yet overly thought out."